no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 xdp_synproxy_kern.c:374:6: warning: a function declaration without a prototype is deprecated in all versions of C and is treated as a zero-parameter prototype in C23, conflicting with a subsequent definition [-Wdeprecated-non-prototype]
 ```

-**Exploitable:** **Potentially dangerous** - Passing extra arguments can overwrite adjacent stack memory since the function only expects two parameters.
+**Exploitable:** **Yes**, potentially dangerous - Passing extra arguments can overwrite adjacent stack memory since the function only expects two parameters.
 The third argument gets pushed onto the stack but has no designated storage, potentially corrupting nearby data structures.

 #### [5_06c_argcomp]: Variadic function without prototype